Introduction to the Six Categories

 Please note that I use the word mythic in the widest and most neutral sense, in order to avoid the problem of treating one belief system as religion and another as mythology.
 More specifically, I use mythic for ideas, events, and figures that aren't substantiated historically or scientifically and that aren't about statements of belief, rites, or institutional structures.
-It would be odd, for instance, to call belief in Chirist or belief in Krishna a myth, to call mass or puja a myth, or to call a minister or a rishi a myth.
+It would be odd, for instance, to call belief in Christ or Krishna a myth, to call mass or puja a myth, or to call a minister or rishi a myth.
 In your writing, feel free to use mythic or religious.
-For instance, you could use mythic or religious to refer to Satan or Ravanna, the Trinity or the Trimurti, Moses' the parting of the Red Sea or Shiva and Parvati having sex on Mount Kailasa.
+For instance, you could use mythic or religious to refer to Satan or Ravanna, the Trinity or the Trimurti, Moses' parting the Red Sea or Shiva and Parvati having sex on Mount Kailasa.

 If you're referring to actual people's experience of religion, you might want to use the terms mystical or religious.
 For more abstract and complex discussions of religious belief, you may want to use theological.
 Finally, supernatural and metaphysical are terms that often apply to both myth and religion.

 In general, public universities and colleges in Canada are secular — that is, they aren’t controlled or restricted by religion.
 Yet they shouldn't control or restrict religion either.
 In discussing religious ideas, proceed as you would with most other ideas: don’t assume that your reader either agrees or disagrees with your views.
 Rather, state the terms of your argument and then make your argument, giving the particulars as you would in any other case.
 For instance, if you want to argue something involving reincarnation, avoid starting with, “Since each soul will be reborn according to... .”
 Instead, start with something like, “According to Hindus [or Buddhists, Sikhs, or Jains], each person has a soul, and each soul will be reborn according to... .”